tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 other object can handle them.

 Use a frontscript when you want to be able to handle a message even if the target object has a handler for it.
-For example, the LiveCode development environment displays a contextual menu when you **Control-Shift-right-click** an object.
+For example, the development environment displays a contextual menu when you **Control-Shift-right-click** an object.
 It does this with a **mouseDown** handler in a frontscript.
 Whenever you click an object,